dagger77-MG/max-sverdlov-analyst-agent/README.md

 - FastMCP server exposing dataset/profile tools
 - Visible reasoning traces with route decisions, tool calls, reviewer decisions, inputs, and observations
 - Deterministic handling for high-risk follow-up example pagination such as `Show me 3 more.`
+- Deterministic help/capabilities answer for questions such as `help` or `What can you do?`
 - Tests for loader, tools, router, memory, graph behavior, MCP wrappers, and config behavior

 ## Dataset